-DON'T Throw Away Your Jars ~ 33 Creative Ways to Reuse Them!
+DON'T Throw Away Your Jars ~ 35 Creative Ways to Reuse Them!

-Once you see all the genius ways to reuse these, you’ll be so excited to finish your current jar and start thinking about your next one.
+Guys and Gals, this is for both of you.
+Our jars are pretty much versatile little powerhouses just waiting for a second life.
+Once you see all the genius ways to reuse these, you might actually find yourself excited to finish your current jar and start thinking about your next one.

 Ready to get inspired?
-Here are 33 creative, practical, and downright brilliant ways to give your empty jars a brand-new purpose!
+Here are 35 creative, practical, and downright brilliant ways to give your empty jars a brand-new purpose!

 Kitchen & Food Storage: